devicefactory/df1-manual/howto_node.md

 ## Specific to DF1!

-Lastly, the best option is to use [node-device-factory1](https://github.com/sandeepmistry/node-device-factory1/blob/master/test.js) library if you are using DF1 with node.js.
+The best option is to use [node-device-factory1](https://github.com/sandeepmistry/node-device-factory1/blob/master/test.js) library if you are using DF1 with node.js.
+Why didn't start with this library in this tutorial?
+That's because you can `node-device-factory1` depends on 2 underlying libraries which serves as the foundation.
+Knowing the other libraries will allow the user to interact with other BLE devices effectively.

 ```
 npm install node-device-factory1